talasilabharat/Student-Tracking-and-monitoring/README.md

 by the education monitoring system include data on teacher attendance, presense of amenities such as hygienic facilities at schools.

-Technically speaking, RapidSMS-EMIS leverages the work of rapidsms-script (github.com/daveycrockett/rapidsms-script/) to provide an easy system for automated conversation-like communication between the rapidsms-emis application, teachers and other education specialists and administrators.

 Reports that are gathered include:
  - Teacher and student attendance